amandadecassiaborges/amandadecassiaborges/README.md

-> Always looking for more knowledge
+:octocat:  > Always looking for more knowledge

 👩‍💻 I'm in the 5th semester of my degree in software engineering
 + Strong foundation in Python, Java, C, and JavaScript.